T0mm1-byte/ctf-writeups/README.md

 This repo is made to store the hardware challenges I solved.
 In each challenge's directory there are:
 - writeup.md: the file that explains my solution
 - sources.md: the links to the web pages I think may be useful to learn everything needed to solve the challenge (no AI slop).
 It may be absent for particularly easy challenges.
 - everything else is the attachments of the challenge.
 It may be a zip file or the content of a zip file I exctracted, it depends.
 Still, there is everything needed to try to solve the challenge.
+If the challenge is not freely accessible (es.
+HackTheBox VIP challs) there would be writeup.md and eventually sources.md but not the attachments.

+I post a challenge only if I have the solution.
+About remote challenges there are three cases:
+- I've played the ctf so I could access the remote resources.
+- I haven't played the ctf but the remote resources are needed only to get the flag, that means I have to understand the vuln and how to exploit it from the attachments and then do it on the remote source to get the flag.
+- I haven't played the ctf and the remote resources are needed to understand vuln and or exploit.

+In the third case I don't even bother to try it, there's no fun if I can't solve it.
+In the second case two things may happen:
+- There is a public writeup with the flag made by someone that played the ctf.
+In this case I confront the writeup with my solution and pretend to have found the flag by myself if I found the right solution.
+- There isn't a public writeup.
+In this case my writeup has the solution I found but without a flag and without the chance to know if my idea is right or wrong.

-To make life easier I made a list of the challenges that can be found here.
+To better organize this repo I made a list of the challenges that can be found here.
 They are sorted by type and difficulty.

 The types are:
 - Side Channel Attack:retrieve the flag or a crypto key from a set of measurments.